 Community College Technology Students Awarded Scholarships at League’s Innovations Conference

-Student Technology Champion awards were presented to two students seeking careers in other areas of technology: KOH Ze Kai (Leo), a student at the Institute of Technical Education in Singapore, and Randy Felser, a student at Valencia College in Orlando, Florida.
+Student Technology Champion awards were presented to two students seeking careers in other areas of technology: Sandra J. Roman, a computer science student at Morton College in Cicero, Illinois, and Ibrahim Sackey, an information technology networking hardware and software student at Cuyahoga Community in Cleveland, Ohio.